-Autodesk is excited and committed to the BIM 360 roadmap and to a connected project delivery solution for construction.
-We are continuing to develop and expand the BIM 360 platform and have no intention of slowing our momentum.
+A: We’re excited about and committed to the BIM 360 roadmap and to a bid-management platform solution for construction.
+We will continue developing and expanding BIM 360 functionality and integrate BuildingConnected to deliver a broader set of construction workflows.

 Q: Where can I get more information about the acquisition?